 3. Tenure rights apply to the area or areas of the faculty member's expertise and in the academic unit(s) in which his or her position is budgeted (examples: Department of English (not College of Arts and Sciences), UAF; School of Law, UALR; Library, UAM; Departments of Music and Education, UAPB).
 Tenure rights are confined to a particular campus and are not applicable on another campus of the University of Arkansas.
 Tenure and tenure rights are not awarded in a named or endowed chair or professorship or in any administrative appointment.

 4. The probationary period may not extend beyond seven years, except as specifically provided herein, or as otherwise required by law.
 An initial appointment of one-half year (academic or fiscal) or less will not be included in the probationary period.
-If more than one-half of any year is spent in leave of absence without pay status, that year shall not apply toward the probationary period.
+If more than one-half of any year is spent in approved leave of absence without pay status, that year shall not apply toward the probationary period.

 During the first six years of the probationary period, a tenure-track faculty member may request, for reasons set forth below, that the probationary period be suspended by one (1) year.
 The reasons for such a request will generally be the same as required under the Family and Medical Leave Act (FMLA), as amended, and are as follows: (a) the birth of a child to the faculty member or spouse and the child’s care during the first year; (b) the adoption of a child by the faculty member or placement in the faculty member's home of a foster child within the first year of placement; (c) the care of the faculty member's spouse, child, or parent with a serious health condition; (d) the serious health condition of the faculty member that makes the faculty member unable to perform the functions of his or her job; (e) a qualifying exigency arising from the military deployment of an employee’s spouse, son, daughter, or parent to a foreign country; (f) to care for a covered service member with a serious injury or illness if the employee is the spouse, son, daughter, parent, or next of kin of the service member.

-A request for a second extension is highly unusual and extraordinary, and will be considered on a case by case basis.
+Any additional extension will be highly unusual and extraordinary, and such requests will be considered on a case by case basis.
 However, the faculty member will receive any leave to which he or she is entitled under the FMLA.

 A request to suspend the probationary period for these reasons must be made at the time of the qualifying event and shall first be directed in writing to the department chair for approval and must also be approved by the dean (or approved through other established administrative channels), the vice chancellor for academic affairs, the chancellor, and the president, under such procedures as the president shall approve.
 These procedures may include, but shall not be limited to, the manner in which the faculty member's duties and salary, if any, are determined during such year, the information which is required to substantiate a request and the extent to which a faculty member's performance during such year may be considered in awarding tenure.
 A faculty member who has been notified that he or she will not be reappointed may not subsequently request to suspend the probationary period under this policy.